Mediation/Collaboration In Relationship Breakdown

 The two have similarities, but are at the same time very different.
 It is important that your suitability for either process is carefully screened, as if there is a power imbalance between the parties, or there has been a history of domestic violence, the process may be wholly unsuitable for you.

-As of the 22nd April it is a compulsory requirement when issuing many types of application to the court that the applicant has attended a MIAM (Mediation and Assessment Meeting).
+It is a compulsory requirement when issuing many types of application in the Family Court that the applicant has attended a MIAM (Mediation and Assessment Meeting).
 The court has powers to refer the matter back to mediation if it feels that this is a more appropriate way of attempting to reach a resolution to the dispute before it rather than by using the court system.

 Mediation is aimed at easing the process of relationship breakdown, be it separation or divorce, and assists a couple, through a process of facilitated meetings, to arrive at a fair and hopefully long lasting arrangement regarding finances, or children, or both.

-You do not have to sit in the same room as your ex.
-Shuttle mediation can take place, where the mediator goes from one room to the other, and thus you may not have to face your ex if you are not feeling up to it.
+You do not have to sit in the same room as your ex spouse/partner.
+Shuttle mediation can take place, where the mediator goes from one room to the other, and thus you may not have to face your ex spouse/partner if you are not feeling up to it.

 Mediation is not suitable in all cases and, in particular, where there is a history of threatened or actual violence then it is most usually inappropriate for mediation to take place.
 The mediation providers will, however, undertake initial assessment meetings (which you attend alone unless you are happy to attend jointly with your ex) and are trained in screening processes which will enable them to identify when mediation would not be suitable.